You can go straight to the pie crust tutorials linked below, but if you’re new to pie crusts, I suggest reading this entire post first.

 - Organic shortening is very soft – if you’re used to Crisco or lard, you should know that organic shortening takes less time to work into pea sized pieces than conventional shortening – a good thing in my opinion, because less touching!

-- There’s something a little more ‘natural’ about using butter, but that’s just aesthetics in my brain probably.
+- There’s something a little more ‘natural’ about using butter, but that’s just the stuff going on in my overthinking brain probably.

 Both butter and shortening crusts go together in mostly the same way, but do have some key differences.
 So, below I’ve posted a tutorial of each.